 There are several underground cities scattered around Cappadocia.
 The caves date back as far as the 8th century and they have been used as hiding places for people of various religions over the years.

 They are not insignificant in size.
 Derinkuyu is one of the most well-known underground city in the region.
-It is eight stories deep and is thought to have the capacity to house over 2,000 people!

 Another underground city in the region that is well worth visiting is the city of Kaymakli.
 This city is covered on the blue Cappadocia trail.

-Explore the Pottery Town of Avanos
+Explore the pottery town of Avanos

 The quaint little town of Avanos is famous for its pottery.
 It is situated on the Kızılırmak Red River.

-If you find yourself in this region, you can step inside one of the pottery-making workshops here and watch how the Potters work their magic.
+If you find yourself in this region, you can step inside one of the pottery-making workshops here and watch how the potters work their magic.
 It’s even possible to try your hand at pottery making here if you do so wish.

 The locals have been making pottery in Avanos for thousands of years – all the way back to 2000 BC in fact!
 The Red River is a source of red clay for the locals which is why Avanos quickly became known for the pottery trade.